wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 **M:**&ensp;Not who, but what.
 I’m not a person in your sense of the word, though I may appear to be a person to you.
 I am that infinite ocean of consciousness in which all happens.
-I am also beyond all existence and cognition, pure bliss of beïng.
+I am also beyond all existence and cognition, pure bliss of being.
 There is nothing I feel separate from, hence I am all.
 No thing is me, so I am nothing.